gammarf/grf_sphinx/server.rst

     Web interface, landing page

-Server (web) accounts are not linked to station accounts.
-While it may be convenient to have your stationid and your web login and password the same, it's not strictly necessary.
-This makes sense when you consider that a single user may host multiple stations.
+Server (web) accounts are linked to station accounts.
+That is, each station has a corresponding logon on the server.

 When you log in to the server, you will see a map with the cluster you belong to centered.
 On this map you will see markers for stations in your cluster, and your cluster's reference transmitters.
 Icons for stations will vary in color depending on their status (offline, online using static coordinates, online using GPS).

-A menu on the left provides access to the different functions.
-For now these include 'snapshot', 'interesting', and 'dashboards'.
+A menu on the left provides access to product pages for each station in the cluster.
-The later are based on Grafana.

 Subject Pages
 =============